About the author and this web page.

 Author: Jim Olsen (James R. Olsen)

-Brief author description: I teach at Western Illinois University & have a great wife and 3 great children.
+Brief author description: I am a retired teacher educator and have a great wife and 3 great children (2 of which are married to wonderful people) and 3 wonderful grandchildren.
 I consider myself a Christian, family member, teacher, athlete, and scholar.
-I taught HS math in the public schools for 10 years.
-I have been a teacher educator in the Mathematics Department at Western Illinois University since 1994.
+I taught HS math in the public schools for 10 years; higher ed while in graduate school for 5 years; mathematics and teacher education in the Mathematics and Philosophy Department at Western Illinois University for 29 years.
 More Info on Dr. O here.

 Purpose of this Site: The purpose of this site is to help people understand grade 7 through 12 mathematics, make mathematics meaningful (make connections), and make it enjoyable.
 I want to help teachers gain pedagogical content knowledge–that is, an understanding of mathematics from a teacher’s point of view.